 “Infant formula is almost always more hazardous for the mother and baby than is breast milk with a tiny amount of medication.”

 The vast majority of medications, whether over the counter (OTC) or prescription, are considered safe for breastfeeding.
-Still, many mothers wean unnecessarily when taking a medication.
+Still, many breastfeeding people wean unnecessarily when taking a medication.
 Why is this the case?

 “My pediatrician says my baby has reflux!
 She says there are medications to help.
 I really don’t want my baby to take medicine.
 He’s so little.
 But I also don’t want him to suffer and spit up so much.
 What should I do?
 Can you help me?”